varigence/docs/bimlflex/user-guide/data-vault-standards.md

 ### Business Model

-Before we dive into the Data Vault standards and implementation, we recommend creating a high-level model of your business or at least the business area in scope.
+Before diving into the Data Vault standards and implementation, we recommend creating a high-level model of your business or at least the business area in scope.
 We recommend Business Ontology, as discussed in [The Elephant in the Fridge](https://www.amazon.com.au/Elephant-Fridge-Success-Building-Business-Centered/dp/1634624890) by John Giles or [Ensemble Logical Model](http://dvstandards.com/) as taught by Genesee Academy.

-Create, a map, model or diagram of core business concepts and relationships before using our accelerator to transform your source into a Data Vault.
+Create a map, model or diagram of core business concepts and relationships before using the BimlFlex accelerator to transform the source into a Data Vault.
 Build a conceptual model based on business processes using business terminology.
-Exercise caution especially the `technical` teams to not base the model on any existing source system.
-At this stage, do not concern yourself with how you will make the source data fit into this model, rather than the model is an accurate representation of your business.
+Exercise caution, especially the `technical` teams, to not base the model on any existing source system.
+At this stage, do not concern yourself with how you will make the source data fit into this model, rather focus on the model and make sure it is an accurate representation of your business.

 Mapping source systems to your `Core Business Concepts` can be a challenge.
-However, the BimlFlex Accelerator simplifies the proceeds by applying standard Data Vault patterns.
+However, the BimlFlex Accelerator simplifies the process by applying standard Data Vault patterns.

 > [!IMPORTANT]
 > It is highly recommended to have a `Core Business Model` in place before using the `Data Vault Accelerator` for optimal results.
 We are adding additional support to create `Core Business Models` in an upcoming version of BimlFlex.